CleverRaven/Cataclysm-DDA/data/mods/Aftershock/items/armor/exosuit/exosuit_guide.md

 # Balance
 ### Power Consumption
 The inital power draw for the frame is based on the Aftershock suit operation time, 45 hours for the frame alone.
 Adding plating and modules increases the weight, requiring power hungry support modules for all but the strongest pilots.
-With the frame, helmet, battery PSU and carbide plating, the entire suit weighs just under 126 kg, before any additonal equipment is added.
+With the frame, helmet, battery PSU and carbide plating, the entire suit weighs just over 125 kg, before any additonal equipment is added.
 For a default character, this means they would need several support modules just to move, and the minimum number would cut the runtime down to 21 hours.
 Further modules add additional weight and potentially power draw.

 ### Inspirations
 BattleTech, Beam Saber, Jovian Chronicles, Silent Storm, Fallout, Patlabor.